-This morning, reading in Matthew, I find interesting the teachings of the Pharisees and Sadducces, their self- righteousness and Christ’s teachings and His comparison to leaven bread.
+This morning, reading in Matthew, I find interesting, the teachings of the Pharisees and Sadducces, their self- righteousness and Christ’s teachings and His comparison to leaven bread.

 Because of their own self- righteousness, lack of reading, understanding, believing and obeying God’s Word, some have professed and gone astray in their belief by following the doctrine of legalism and have become skeptics in Christ and His teachings.
 As stated in Matthew 16:11-12, Jesus speaks of their doctrines, their attitudes and perspectives towards the teachings of Christ as the Messiah.

-Here in Matthew Jesus used the word leaven (yeast) (or as Jesus was referring to – sin) that had infiltrated in the self-rightheous Pharisees and Sadducces teachings and their lifestyle.
+Here in Matthew Jesus used the word leaven (yeast) (or as Jesus was referring to – sin) that had infiltrated in the self-rightheous teachings of the Pharisees and Sadducces and their lifestyle.
 Just as a little leaven in bread can cause the whole loaf to rise so is the comparision of a little leaven (sin) in the Pharisees or Sadducces to spoil a person.
 This leaven /yeast in bread instigates a decay process and thus symbolizes false doctrine.

 Jesus was teaching a new way to be made right with God.
-In reality He was saying out with the old and in with the new.
+In reality He was saying, out with the old and in with the new.
 This new (covenant) was to be by faith in Christ alone and not man made laws and ideas.
 The religious teachers of that day (Pharisees and Sadducces) were adding (you might say leaven/yeast to there teachings) bringing about a decaying process into their lives and the lives of their hearers.
 These religious leaders were full of pride and did not want anyone messing with (their) kingdom.